Skip to Content

 why does toned hair turn purple

-A hair toner is a product that you apply after bleaching or dyeing your hair.
-The purpose of a toner is to introduce color-correcting pigments to get rid of unwanted tones.
+A hair toner is a product you apply after bleaching or dyeing.
+The goal is to add color-correcting pigment to reduce unwanted tones.

-If you’re familiar with the color wheel theory, you know that opposite colors cancel each other out:
+If you know the color wheel, you know opposite colors help cancel each other out:

-• Purple is the opposite of yellow on the color wheel.
-A purple toning shampoo will cancel out the yellow and brassy tones you often get after bleaching.
+• Purple is the opposite of yellow.
+A purple toning shampoo can help cancel yellow or brassy tones after bleaching.

-• A blue toner is your best option if you want to get rid of orange tones that often appear when bleaching dark hair.
+• A blue toner can help reduce orange tones that often show up when lightening dark hair.

 How to Get Rid of Toned Hair That Turned Purple